gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.CreateSpriteReference(uint[]) Method

-(Cross-Game compatible) Creates a Sprite reference from the unsigned ints that can be found for a vanilla Sprite in AssetStudio
+Creates a Sprite reference from the unsigned ints that can be found for a vanilla Sprite in AssetStudio

 ```csharp
 public static Assets.Scripts.Utils.SpriteReference CreateSpriteReference(params uint[] data);